 For more information or to book a group or tour, call 020 8983 5205 or email email@example.com.

 If you are planning a visit for a group of 10 people or more, please let us know in advance.
-To ensure maximum enjoyment, we can only provide guided tours during the Museum’s quieter times – weekdays between 14.30 and 17.30, and weekends from 10.15 to 12.15.
+Group tours are subject to the availability of tour leaders.

 Talks for students

 A selection of talks, led by a member of the formal learning team, are available for student (post 16) groups studying CACHE, history, post-graduate teacher training and NQTs.

 - Sessions take place in the Clore Learning Centre at 14.00 (for groups of up to 30 students) and at 14.30 for larger groups